 Organisations will be asked to provide their current status of remediation, which can be:

 - remediation is not necessary as the alert is not applicable

 Organisations will then be asked to give further information depending on the response they provide.

 Using the service

-- administrators can provide responses, add/remove users, and approve/deny access requests for their organisation(s)
+- administrators can provide responses, add and remove users, and approve or deny access requests for their organisation(s)

 Responding to an alert

-The response a user can provide for organisation(s) they have been given access to respond on behalf of can be either
+The response a user can provide for the organisation(s) they have been given access to respond on behalf of can either be:

 - a unique response for each organisation